krish2129/Krishnendu_Pwc_Machine_Test/README.md

 ## Debug APK

-Please find the debug APK in root path on `DebugAPK` Directory  `ionic cordova build android`.So you can install this application in debug mode on your Android Mobile Phone.
+Please find the debug APK in root path on `DebugAPK` Directory.So you can install this application in debug mode on your Android Mobile Phone.